 Quality is extremely important when shopping for an emerald cut diamond engagement ring.
 One downside to this diamond cut is that emerald diamonds reveal clarity inclusions more than other cuts do.
 Therefore, imperfections are easier to see.
 This is due to the long step cuts that an emerald diamond consists of.
 In order to purchase a quality diamond, aim for a clarity grade of anything above VS2.
 By doing so, you will ensure that there are no visible imperfections on the diamond.

 When you make the decision to purchase an emerald cut diamond engagement ring, it comes with many benefits.
 One appealing aspect of these rings is that an emerald cut makes the engagement ring look larger.
-For example, the average 1 carat emerald cut diamond has a 5% greater surface area than the same weight round cut diamond.
+For example, the average 1 carat emerald cut diamond has a 5% greater surface area than a round cut diamond of the same weight.
 Even though both diamond cuts are 1 carat, the top surface of an emerald cut diamond will look larger.
-Therefore, you are getting a diamond that looks larger for a lower price.
+Therefore, you are getting a diamond that looks larger without the larger price tag.

 For some people, the fact that emerald cut diamond rings aren’t readily available in every possible setting is a plus because it reduces shopping and researching time.
 However, it may still take longer to find the perfect ring if you don’t find exactly what you’re looking for within the selections offered.Contact Us